DarshanKalburgi19/Cybersecurity-Labs/Username_Enumeration_via_Response_Timing.md

 ---

 ## Key Takeaways
-- Response timing alone can leak sensitive information
+- Response timing alone can leak sensitive information.
-- Authentication logic must behave consistently for all failure cases
+- Authentication logic must behave consistently for all failure cases.
-- Trusting client-controlled headers is dangerous
+- Trusting client-controlled headers is dangerous.
-- Understanding *why* an attack works is more important than just solving the lab
+- Understanding *why* an attack works is more important than just solving the lab.